puzzle/kubernetes-techlab/labs/06_scale.md

 $ kubectl get replicaset appuio-php-docker-86d9d584f8 -o json --namespace [TEAM]-dockerimage
 ```

-The ReplicaSet shows how many pods/replicas are desired, current and ready.
+The replicaset shows how many pods/replicas are desired, current and ready.

 Now we scale our application to three replicas: